eatthepie/docs-v2/docs/command-line-app/prize.md

 #### Tips 💡

-- Make sure you have enough ETH in your wallet to cover gas fees
+- Make sure you have enough WLD in your wallet to cover gas fees
 - The NFT will appear in your wallet once the transaction is confirmed
 - You can view the NFT on popular NFT marketplaces like OpenSea
 </details>